The Müller-Lyer arrow

 illusion.

-length, the diagonal line within the larger left-side sub-parallelogram appears to be considerably longer
+e within the larger left-side sub-parallelogram appears to be considerably longer

 than the diagonal line within the smaller right-side sub-parallelogram.
 This simple illusion has been evading and frustrating researchers for many years.
-The best explanation they can come up with is that the
+The best explanation they can come up with is that the sub-parallelograms around the bisecting lines perhaps give a perception of

-and when the bisecting lines are included in that depth, they
+depth, and when the bisecting lines are included in that depth, they

 are perceived as different lengths.